My Answer to the question on Quora:

 As a B.Tech computer science student, your main applications will be programming in Java, C#/C++, Python, cloud computing (maybe with AWS), some version of SQL, applications and the usual stuff like MS Office, etc. Considering this, I feel an Intel-based laptop with an i5 (preferably i7 processor), with 1 TB hard disk, and as much RAM as is possible.
 Go for 15.6 inch anti-glare screen – smaller ones will be impossible to use with modern IDEs like Visual Studio, PyCharm, Spyder, etc. Avoid i3 processor based laptops as these will crawl with most modern software, especially with Chrome.

-Since you are buying a laptop in 2020/2021, it is advisable to go for i7 processor (10th Gen) instead of i5.
+It is advisable to go for i7 processor (10th Gen) instead of i5.
 Please ensure to take an extended warranty on the laptop – it costs a little but gives peace of mind as most laptops have just a 1 year warranty.
 Go for a 2 year extended warranty so you will get 1 year manufacturer warranty + 2 years dealer’s warranty.

 Intel or AMD – this is a question that has been asked since decades.
 AMD has launched the AMD Ryzen and this processor has more processing power and is almost the default processor used by DIY- PC assemblers.
 However AMD support is still same as Intel and that is the reason why laptops and professional computer users prefer Intel.
 With Intel, updating a PC is just swapping out the old processor and putting in a new compatible processor and updating the BIOS settings; that is not so simple with AMD processors.